scc-digitalhub/platformdocs/docs/data/jupyter.rst

 The administrators can personalize and pre-configure the set of images available to users, which will then be able to autonomously install packages into their own ephemeral environment as needed.

-Obviously, by employing *non-persistant* containers to serve users, all the data and code uploaded and produced during the lifetime of the pod will be lost.
+Obviously, by employing *non-persistent* containers to serve users, all the data and code uploaded and produced during the lifetime of the pod will be lost.
 While this may be of little inconvenience for testing and small tasks, many use cases require the persistance of data and code during different sessions.

-The idea that we will explore in building the *DigitalHub* is to consolidate all the persistant data into an external storage, being it a database, a datawarehouse or even a cloud object storage, and then automatically connect those resources to the Jupyter Notebook environment, in order to let users transparently access them.
+The idea that we will explore in building the *DigitalHub* is to consolidate all the persistent data into an external storage, being it a database, a data-warehouse or even a cloud object storage, and then automatically connect those resources to the Jupyter Notebook environment, in order to let users transparently access them.
 This way, all the temporary data can be left on locally attached disks, to maximize performances and minimize the latency, and the datasets, outputs and relevant objects will be persisted and